danfuzz/samizdat/doc/language-guide/03-functions.md

     in order to yield void.
   * It returns void.

+**Note:** Clients of generators should rely primarily on the return value to determine whether the generator has been voided, rather than on what gets done to the box passed in as the first argument.

 #### Parser functions

 Parser functions are used (unsurprisingly) to perform parsing operations.